aspecto-io/malabi/README.md

 2. An assertion library for OpenTelemetry data - by using `fetchRemoteTests` function you will get access to any span created by the current test, then you will be able to validate the span and the service behavior

-It can be very useful when you want to validate integration between different parts. for example: make sure elasticsearch received the correct params on insert.
 ## Getting started
 ### In the microservice you want to test
 1. ```npm install --save malabi``` or ```yarn add malabi```